Digital identity system

 Understanding the digital identity system

-Digital identity allows people and organisations to use their attributes, such as income, date of birth or proof of eligibility, to access services online.
+Digital identity allows people and organisations to use their information, such as income, date of birth or proof of eligibility, to access services online.
+These pieces of personal or organisational information are also known as attributes.

 Digital identity services rely on relationships between individuals or users and service providers, as part of a ‘digital identity system’.